 The first tooth is usually—not always—one of the two front teeth on the lower jaw.
 These two teeth are often also the first to be lost when the permanent teeth later emerge.
 In most cases, teeth will erupt in pairs and fall out in pairs.

-Every child is different, so answering “when will my baby get teeth” isn’t exactly possible.
+Every child is different, so answering “what age will my baby get their first tooth ” isn’t exactly possible.
 However, the average age that children start teething is between 4 and 12 months.

 How can I comfort my child when they’re teething?